mashachicken/animal_shelter_api/README.md

 #### 02.01.20
 #### By Masha Ivy
 ## Description
 _This program is an API-only application for a potential animal shelter.
-It should list the pets they have available.
+It should list the pets they have available._
 ## Specs

-* _Users are able view the animal_
+* _Users are able to view the animal_
   * _Users are able to add, update and delete animals_
   * _Users can use this API in their own application_

+## API endpoints
+* _GET /animals - display a list of all animals available at the shelter_
+* _POST /animals - add a new animal to the list_
+* _GET /animals/:id - display an individual animal and its details_
+* _PATCH  /animals/:id - update the detail information of an animal_
+* _DELETE /animals/:id - remove the animal from the list_
+* _GET /random - display the information of a randomly picked animal_

 ## Setup/Installation Requirements